la2050/challenge/_2020/connect/mighty-companions.md

   the will.
 Moving us to a camaraderie where we would work together is the greatest impact the project could have.

+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >+
+  Although at this time there are no collaborators, I want to answer this question because my project will be heavily dependent on collaboration.
+I will recruit widely for organizations in Los Angeles to be collaborators who get the word about the project out to their constituents.

 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support